settlej/ACI_Ops/README.md

  </br>
 # Features in Development!
 1.)
 Display every contract between EPGs (vrf contracts, Taboo, and Normal EPGs) and filters in detail; in both directions</br>

+# Limitations:
+ Python2 </br>
+ Single Pod-1 deployment</br>
+ 1u Leafs only supported </br>
+ Some features like log pull may not be limited to single pod or 1u leaf.

 # Screen Shots: